-Ibtisam Tasnim Zaman is an African American Lesbian American, conceptual, multidisciplinary, intersectional feminist and self-taught artist.
-Her art practice consists of creative writing, poetry performance, narrative painting, and community projects.
-Originally from Tulsa, Oklahoma, Ibtisam moved at age six to England, followed by the UAE.
-Her mother made the decision shortly after 9/11 to escape the violence that Muslims and that the African diaspora and global majority still face today.
-From thirteen onwards, she lived between the UAE and India over the proceeding nine years.
+Ibtisam Tasnim Zaman is an African American , conceptual artist.
+Her art practice consists of writing, painting, sculpture and community projects.
+Originally from Tulsa, Oklahoma, Zaman moved at age six to England, followed by the UAE.
+Her mother made the decision shortly after 9/11 to escape the violence that Muslims and African Americans still face today.
+Her teenage years and early 20s were lived between the UAE and India.

 All content on this site are copyright of Ibtisam Tasnim Zaman, unless stated otherwise.